antalvdb/olifant/README.md

 group at Antwerp University, Belgium, and the Centre for Language and Speech Technology at Radboud University, Nijmegen, the Netherlands.
 Core developer of TiMBL is Ko van der Sloot.
 Other contributors were Walter Daelemans, Antal van den Bosch, Jakub Zavrel, Peter Berck, Maarten van Gompel, and many more people credited more fully in the TiMBL reference guide.

+MBLM is a re-implementation of WOPR, a C++ version of a TiMBL-based word predictor developed by Peter Berck, funded under the NWO Vici project "Memory Models of Language" (2006-2011) awarded to Antal van den Bosch.